exercism/problem-specifications/exercises/camicia/instructions.md

 ## Examples

-A small example of a match that ends:
+A small example of a match that ends.

 ```text
 Player A: "2A78Q10"